Pride Action Tank

 Aymar Jean Christian is assistant professor of communication at Northwestern University.
 His manuscript, Open TV: Innovation Beyond Networks, explores web series as a space of innovation independent of legacy television development.
 He has been published in Continuum, Cinema Journal, Transformative Works & Cultures, and Journal of Communication Inquiry, in addition to multiple edited collections.
 His current research project, Open TV (beta), is a platform for television by queer, trans, cis-women or artists of color.
 He has released three pilots and three series, receiving recognition by the Tribeca Film Festival, Gotham Awards and the City of Chicago, along with funding from Northwestern, University of Chicago, Propeller and Voqal Funds.
 Dr. Christian has also served as a judge, curator and expert on video and web TV for the Peabody Awards, Tribeca Film Festival, Streamy Awards and Philadelphia Museum of Art.
 He received his PhD from the Annenberg School for Communication at the University of Pennsylvania in 2012.

-Aisha N. Davis, Esq. is the Tyron Garner fellow at Lambda Legal.
+Aisha N. Davis, Esq. is the Manager of Policy and Advocacy at Howard Brown Health.
 She was born and raised in the Washington, DC Metro Area (or the DMV).
 Aisha attended Columbia Law School and participated in a dual degree program with the University of London’s School of Oriental and African Studies.
 At the conclusion of her dual degree program, Aisha obtained a JD and an LLM specializing in Human Rights, Conflict & Justice.
 In 2011, she received the Bright Future Award from the Black Women’s Agenda, Inc. and in 2012, she received a Certificate of Achievement from the Parker School of Foreign and Comparative Law.
 Throughout the course of her legal education, Aisha has worked on human and civil rights both domestically and internationally.
 Aisha’s scholarship on intersectional issues has been featured in the Columbia Journal, Gender and Sexuality Law Online and the Harvard Human Rights Journal.
 She has also enjoyed blogging and her work has been featured on The Frisky, For Harriet, and the Center for Intersectionality and Social Policy Studies’ blog.

 John D’Emilio, PhD

-Brenikki R. Floyd is a research specialist and instructor in the School of Public Health at the University of Illinois at Chicago.
-Dr. Floyd has over ten years of experience conducting HIV prevention research with an emphasis on increasing health equities among underserved populations.
+Brenikki R. Floyd is a Clinical Assistant Professor in the School of Public Health at the University of Illinois at Chicago.
+Dr. Floyd has over ten years of experience conducting HIV prevention research with an emphasis on increasing health equity among underserved populations.
 Her research interests focus on the effects of early violence exposure on dating abuse and unsafe sex as well as the effectiveness of innovative health communication strategies (i.e., new media and technology) to reduce HIV/STI risk.
-Dr. Floyd is also a co-founder and president of Black Alphabet, a Chicago-based non-profit organization, whose premiere program is the Black Alphabet Film Festival, Chicago’s first Black LGBTQ film festival.
-Additionally, Dr. Floyd serves as the vice-chair of the board of directors for PrimeCare Community Health, Inc., a federal qualified community health center (FQHC) that provides quality, affordable care to medically underserved populations on Chicago’s West and Northwest sides.
+Dr. Floyd is also a co-founder of Black Alphabet, a non-profit organization whose premiere program is the Black Alphabet Film Festival, Chicago’s first Black LGBTQ+ film festival.
+Additionally, Dr. Floyd serves as the Chair of the Board of Directors for PrimeCare Community Health, Inc., a federal qualified health center (FQHC), committed to providing accessible, compassionate, and culturally respectful health care to communities throughout Chicago’s West and Northwest sides.

 Lisa Gilmore, LCPC, M.Ed.